Alex90Jennings/blackjack-react-app/README.md

 Use the buttons under the cards to direct the game until there is a winner

-Click the button “YOU WON” or “YOU LOST” and then “PLAY AGAIN” to keep playing
+Click the button with emojis, “YOU WON”, "YOU TIED" or “YOU LOST” to contine, and then “PLAY AGAIN” to play another hand

 # Getting Started with Create React App